ixjb94/chatgpt-expressjs/readme.md

 3- npm install

-4- in the index.js, place your API_KEY to the API_KEY = ""
+4- in the index.js, place your API_KEY to the const API_KEY = ""

 5- npm start